dmbarbour/glas/docs/GlasDesign.md

         record (Channel, Cond) { Operation }

-Instead of ad-hoc user-defined messages, consider conditionally retaining data to replay certain computations in slow motion.
+Instead of ad hoc user-defined messages, consider conditionally retaining data to replay certain computations in slow motion.
 Recording could be configured per Channel, e.g. how many records to keep, how often to record, how the condition is interpreted (true on entry, rising or falling edge), and so on.
 For debugging purposes, such records might prove more convenient than logging or breakpoints.

 ## Debugging